QR3.7.1 The Curious Case of Quantum Spin

 Figure 3.17.
 Physical spin

-A physical particle spins in a rotation plane around an axis of rotation (Figure 3.17), where its axis must be known to measure its spin.
+A physical particle spins in a rotation plane around an axis of rotation (Figure 3.17), so its axis must be known to measure its spin.
 Measuring spin on an axis that isn’t its rotation axis gives less than the total spin.
 If the spin axis is unknown, one must measure spin on three orthogonal axes to get the total spin.
 In contrast, the spin of a quantum entity measured on any axis is always the same, so quantum spin doesn’t work like physical spin.

 In this model, detecting a photon’s spin on any axis gives all its spin for the same reason that detecting it always gives all its energy.
 In both cases, a physical event, is an all or nothing restart of the photon, including all its energy or spin, so this property is expected.